tarun-git-123/netflix-gpt/README.md

      - go to edit user and then click on API
      - Register and get the API key an api access token
      - get nowplaying api for movie
+     - get polular api for movie
+     - get upcoming api for movie

 ...